An exceptional mission

 These contextualizations, in concreto, allow more precise observations, taking into account the sensory and emotional set that influences our decisions and actions at every moment of our lives.
 We therefore chose a large-scale cave in order to set up a quality camp for studies while having a sufficiently large space for evolution, discovery (s), exploration.
 The chosen setting is not trivial since it brings natural sensations that are essential when studying humans when they are placed in new living conditions, fundamentally confusing for the mind and body.

 We thus opt for a framework conducive to reconnection with living conditions close to our "exploratory" habits, while avoiding solar contact, strictly speaking, or a look at watches.

 The base camp, a true demonstrator of the means of installing a place of life in improbable places, allows our protocols to be carried out by considering many key scientific parameters.
 Likewise, we benefit from the most advanced tools to carry out this project, as well as all the rigor necessary to collect data that will advance research, particularly in the axis of a better understanding of a potentially future more and more linked to the confinements of society.

 Understanding Time ...

-… Is as old as humanity.
+… Which is much older than humanity, and which dates back to the Planck Wall, therefore in the yardstick of the Whole.
 But it was in the 1938th century that chronobiology was created: from 2000 to XNUMX, several missions were carried out in caves or with simulators, alone or in pairs to study time on a human scale, from Nathaniel Kleitman to Véronique Le Guen.